Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/chaos/read/3-hundred-rps-read-outage/README.md

-# 300 mixed operations Per Second
+# 300 Reads Per Second

 This recipe encapsulates a read only workload with a maximum requests per second of 300.
 This "1-Click" recipe combines both the load and run phases of YCSB.